davidedmundson/home-assistant-desktop-receiver/Readme.md

 ##Plans

-* Basic auth

-* Parse a user config file?
+* Replace with MQTT

 * Updating HA state directly via web API (means we need to know HA location and auth)

-* Make it discoverable on the HA side. (might mean a new component on the HA side).
-Might be needed to handle DHCP properly.
+* Make it discoverable on the HA side.